By Shari Prymak

 Electric vehicles have a few serious drawbacks, most of which revolve around range.
 The bottom line is that most electric vehicles can’t come anywhere close to a traditional gas vehicle when it comes to the overall driving range.
 Electric vehicle ownership relies on the need for an accessible charging station.
 Given the fact that charging stations are often few and far between, range anxiety can be a serious concern for some.

-As an example, let’s take a look at the 2017 Chevrolet Bolt, which is an all-electric crossover.
+As an example, let’s take a look at the 2019 Chevrolet Bolt, which is an all-electric crossover.
 The Bolt has an approximate electric range of up to 380 km.
 The charge time for the Bolt is 1 hour using a level 3 quick charging station, 9.5 hours on a 240V station, and 26 hours on a 110V wall outlet.
 The annual charge cost is about $450, compared to about $1,800 for a similar gas car.
 The Bolt has a starting MSRP of $42,895.
-With the $14,000 Ontario incentive, that price is reduced to $28,895.
+The price, however, is reduced by $5,000 thanks to the federal electric vehicle incentive.

 Consumers have many choices when it comes to electrification.
 The best choice for you will ultimately depend on a number of factors, including your budget, driving habits, expected ownership period, and accessibility to an electricity source, among other things.
 If an electrified vehicle suits your lifestyle, and you are not ready to commit to the limitations of a full electric vehicle, a plug-in hybrid might be a good choice.
 They offer an electric vehicle ownership experience without the range limitations, and, thanks to provincial incentives, some can even be had for a reasonable purchase price.
 If your goal, however, is the purchase a vehicle with the lowest possible cost of ownership, then an entry-level compact car with a traditional gas drivetrain is still one of the best options.